Definitions

 About

-磁 (cí) is a phono-semantic compound where the stone radical 石 (shí) on the left classifies it as a mineral or hard material, while the right component 兹 (zī) provides the pronunciation.
-Historically, it referred to stones with attractive properties, leading to its modern meaning related to magnetism and magnetic fields.
-Due to phonetic borrowing and material similarity, it is also sometimes used interchangeably for porcelain, though its primary scientific and everyday use remains magnetism.
+(cí) is a phono-semantic compound: the stone radical (shí) on the left classifies it as a mineral or hard earthly material, while the component (zī) on the right provides the pronunciation.
+Historically it denoted stones with attractive properties, leading to its modern meanings of magnetism, magnetic fields, and lodestones.
+Due to historical phonetic borrowing and shared material qualities, it is sometimes used interchangeably with (porcelain), referring to the hard, stone-like quality of high-fired ceramics, though its dominant usage is magnetism.

 Example Sentences Hide